kayannr/Citi-Bike-Analytics/README.md

 * II: Bike Analysis
 ![Dashboard_3](Figures/Dashboards/BIKEANALYSIS.png)
 >   * 1.
-The most popular bike has more than 1,000 number of records.
+The most popular bike has more than 1,000 number of records from March-June 2020.
 >   * 2.
-Bike ID 30627 has the highest trip duration.
+Bike ID 30627 has the highest trip duration based on the March-June 2020 data.
 >   * 3.
-Bike ID 36552 has the highest number of records.
+Bike ID 36552 has the highest number of records (March-June 2020).

 * III: Age Analysis
 ![Dashboard_4](Figures/Dashboards/AGE_ANALYSIS.png)